rishikaa1/handwritten-digit-recognition/README.md

 # Handwritten Digit Recognition

 This repository contains various machine learning models implemented for recognizing handwritten digits.
 The models range from traditional machine learning algorithms to more advanced deep learning approaches.
-The project is built using Python and Jupyter notebooks.
+The project is built using Python, Colab and Jupyter notebooks.

 ## Models Implemented